Wynns Black Label Hits Purple Patch

 The Wines

-Wynns Black Label Coonawarra Cabernet Sauvignon 2018 – $33 at Winestar.
-Haven’t tried this yet, but 2018 wads a good year down south, and the wine gets good reviews (check the link).
-97 points from Huon Hooke, 96 from Jenny Port, 95 from J Oliver and 93 from the Winefront.
+Wynns Black Label Coonawarra Cabernet Sauvignon 2018 – $32 at MyCellars.
+A little bigger and firmer than thw 2019, a classic black label built for the long haul.
+Perefct Pitch.
+96+points.
+The wine gets good reviews from others as well. (check the link).
+97 points from Huon Hooke, 96 from Jeni Port, and 93 from the scrouges at the Winefront.

-Wynns Black Label Coonawarra Cabernet Sauvignon 2016 – $30 at 1st Choice.
-A top Cabernet from a warm, dry vintage.
-Rich, almost opulent, ripe dark cherries, oak in the back seat, great line and length, fine tannins on the finish.
-True to style.
-Already good drinking, but will last many years.
-96 points.
-Andrew Caillard gives it 98 points and calls it ‘a brilliant black label with all the hallmarks of a great vintage, reflecting the Coonawarra terroir at its best.
+Wynns Black Label Coonawarra Cabernet Sauvignon 2016 – $36 at JIMURPHY’S. A Cabernet from a warm, dry vintage.
+Rich, almost opulent, ripe dark cherries, oak in the back seat as usual, good line and length, fine tannins on the finish, but the wine isn’t on song right now.
+It lacks energy.
+93 points.
+Andrew Caillard gives it 98 points and calls it ‘a brilliant black label with all the hallmarks of a great vintage, reflecting the Coonawarra terroir at its best.’
+Best check for yourself.

-Wynns Black Label Coonawarra Cabernet Sauvignon 2015 – $32 – $38 at Jimurphy.
+Wynns Black Label Coonawarra Cabernet Sauvignon 2015 – $38 at Jimurphy.
 Huon Hooke rates this vintage as one of the best, along with the 2012, and scores it 98 points.
-It’s a touch bigger than the average at 13.8%, rich and ripe with great depth and length yet elegance and finesse too.
-A wonderful Cabernet at a giveaway price that will improve for years.
-My score is 96+ points.
+It felt big on release but alcohol is right on average at 13.8%.
+It’s rich and ripe with great depth and length yet elegance and finesse too, and it’s good drinking early in its life My only quibble is some bottle variation I’ve seen over 5 years and about as many bottles.
+My average score is 95 points.

 Wynns Black label Coonawarra Cabernet Sauvignon 2014.
-I can’t find my notes on this one, but Huon Hooke likes it: ‘Very deep, youthful purple colour, with a hi-fi blackcurrant, mulberry nose with a trace of blueberry.
+This vintage wasn’t on song either when I opened a bottle a couple years ago.
+A bit angular, and four-square.
+92 – 93 points.
+Huon Hooke likes it though: ‘Very deep, youthful purple colour, with a hi-fi blackcurrant, mulberry nose with a trace of blueberry.
 It’s all about the fruit.
 The wine is intense and powerful but also supremely elegant, the tannins super-fine.
 All elements of the wine are in superb harmony.
 It just needs time.
-95+ points.
+95+ points.’

-Wynns Black Label Coonawarra Cabernet 2013.
-This vintage didn’t grab me when first released.
-5 years later it’s a different story: it’s full-flavoured, rich and concentrated but not heavy.
+Wynns Black Label Coonawarra Cabernet 2013 – the only source I can find for this wine is as part of a 3-pack, which includes the 2015 and 2016.
+The price is $130 at wine.com.au.
+This vintage didn’t grab me when first released, but 8 years later it’s a different story: it’s full-flavoured, rich and concentrated but not heavy.
 The classic cassis fruit is backed up with subtle pencil shavings oak, good line and length, and fine tannins on the finish.
-Classic Black Label with years in front of it.
+Classic Black Label firing on all cylinders, with years in front of it.
 96 points.

-Wynns Black Label Coonawarra Cabernet Sauvignon 2012.
+Wynns Black Label Coonawarra Cabernet Sauvignon 2012 – $50 at Garnet Cellars.
 It’s a great release from a great year, with gorgeous dark fruit and seamless oak treatment.
 It’s medium-bodied but tastes richer than usual, with great depth of flavour and perfect balance.
 Great drinking now and for the next decade.
 There are 6 reviews at the link.
-Huon Hooke gives it 98 points97 points from me.
+Huon Hooke gives it 98 points, 97 points from me.
+This is my pick of the last decade, with the 2013 hot on its heels.

 Some light Reading: